- Jun 9, 2022

 Turning to composable commerce helps companies integrate content marketing tools into their sales processes, leveraging a CMS, personalization tools, CRM, and more to enhance the experience.

 The customer journey has pivoted from brick and mortar stores and spans several digital channels.
 However, the experiences on these channels and several ecommerce shops were once limited to simple product information and SEO text.
 Nowadays, customers want to be informed, inspired, and entertained throughout the buying process.
+There are many content personalization examples that highlight the importance of this.
 Traditional commerce platforms can place limitations on the experiences created, and while headless commerce makes it easier to embrace these additional channels, business users still need extra tools at their disposal.

 Businesses want to capitalize on the benefits of creating modern ecommerce experiences, including product differentiation, increased customer loyalty, and engagement, more sales, and an overall positive customer experience.